 There isn't a major gay resort destination on America's Gulf of Mexico shoreline, which isn't terribly surprising given the generally conservative attitudes of residents living between the Florida and Texas gulf coasts.
 But a few spots have begun gaining a following over the years, among them Pensacola, Florida (famed for its gay Memorial Day festivities each May) and Galveston Island.
-More recently, the pristine barrier beach of South Padre Island - at the very southern tip of the Texas Gulf Coast - has started attracting increasing numbers of gay weekenders and visitors, especially during its gay spring party weekend, Splash South Padre Island, which is held over a weekend in late April (this year it's set for April 26-27, 2013), and then again in the fall - last year it was held in late October.
+More recently, the pristine barrier beach of South Padre Island - at the very southern tip of the Texas Gulf Coast - has started attracting increasing numbers of gay weekenders and visitors, especially during its gay spring party weekend, Splash South Padre Island, which is held over a weekend in late April (the upcoming dates are April 24-26, 2014), and then again in the fall - last year it was held in late October.

 Splash South Padre Island secures favorable rates from a few affordable, gay-friendly chain hotels, the Travelodge, Comfort Suites Beachside, The Inn, and Suites @ Sunchase, all of which are good budget options any time of year.